MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

 In addition, and unlike other locations, you can also access files in your app data locations by using some [Win32 and COM for UWP apps](https://msdn.microsoft.com/library/windows/apps/br205757) and some C/C++ Standard Library functions from Visual Studio.

-You can’t access the local, roaming, or temporary folders through the file picker.
+You can't access the local, roaming, or temporary folders through the file picker.

 ### Removable devices
 Additionally, your app can access some of the files on connected devices by default.
 This is an option if your app uses the [AutoPlay extension](https://msdn.microsoft.com/library/windows/apps/xaml/hh464906.aspx#autoplay) to launch automatically when users connect a device, like a camera or USB thumb drive, to their system.
 The files your app can access are limited to specific file types that are specified via File Type Association declarations in your app manifest.